Snehakumari17640/library-management/README.md

 It is a Python-based library system using dictionary to store book data.
 It allows adding, issuing, and returning books, and also calculates fine for late return.

-2-mark / 5-mark explanation
-👉
-How to explain confidently in front of teacher/interviewer 😄